webix-hub/gitbook-webix-jet/details/tools.md

 # Tools

-[wjet](https://github.com/webix-hub/wjet) is a Webix Jet command like tool that can help you begin working.
+[wjet](https://github.com/webix-hub/wjet) is a Webix Jet command-like tool that can help you begin working.

 ### How to install